Long Division Calculator – with Steps to Solve

 There are a few main steps to solving a long division problem: divide, multiply, subtract, bringing the number down, and repeating the process.

-Step One: Set up the Equation
+Step One: Set up the Expression

 The first step in solving a long division problem is to draw the equation that needs to be solved.
 If the problem is already in long division form, then skip along to step two.